 The Cardinalfish from before is still doing well in the tank.
 He’s a little shy, but is slowly coming out from his hiding spot more and more.
 I also have five of the original six hermit crabs roaming around the tank.
 One of them disappeared early on, and I’m still not sure what happened to him.
 These little guys took out my snails that I initially bought with them.
 They are quite feisty and have big appetites.
 So I added another snail last week.
 This one is bigger than the others were and it seems to be able to escape from the crabs, at least so far.
 I’ll try to get some updated pictures soon.

 After days and even weeks of searching, I’ve finally purchased a fish and added it to my saltwater tank.
 The fish is called Sphaeramia nematoptera, or more commonly known as the Spotted Cardinalfish or Pajama Cardinalfish.
-The selection process of what stores to buy from and what fish to get has been very hard, so I’ve setup this poll to at least help me in the fish to get decision.
+The selection process of what stores to buy from and what fish to get has been very hard, so I’m asking for your help.
 You can click on each name to see a picture of the fish.